andremachado94/DataCollector/README.md

     - User properties can be used for many purposes, such as determining where the user's prior conversation left off or simply greeting a returning user by name.
 If you store a user's preferences, you can use that information to customize the conversation the next time you chat.
 For example, you might alert the user to a news article about a topic that interests her, or alert a user when an appointment becomes available.
 You should clear them if the bot receives a delete user data activity.

 # Deploy this bot to Azure
-## Publish from Visual Studio
-- Open the .PublishSettings file you find in the PostDeployScripts folder
-- Copy the userPWD value
-- Right click on the Project and click on "Publish..."
-- Paste the password you just copied and publish

-## Publish using the CLI tools
 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.

 To install all Bot Builder tools -
 ```bash
 npm i -g msbot chatdown ludown qnamaker luis-apis botdispatch luisgen